 The difference in the three situations is the purpose of the expenditures.
 All expenditures must be classified as either incurred in a profit making venture or personal expenses.
-Personal expenses are generally nondeductible.
-Expenses incurred in a profit making venture are then classified as being either a trade or business expense or an investment related expense.
+Profit making expenses are generally classified as being either a trade or business expense or an investment related expense.
 Trade or business expenses are fully deductible.
-Investment related expenses (other than rental or royalty expenses) are miscellaneous itemized deductions that are subject to a 2% of adjusted gross income limitation.
+Prior to January 1, 2018, investment related expenses (other than rental or royalty expenses) were deductible miscellaneous itemized deductions subject to a 2% of adjusted gross income limitation.
+That deduction has been suspended for tax years starting after December 31, 2017 and ending on December 31, 2025.
 The treatments within each category are illustrated in the problem.